 Want to try it out?

-Usability analytics with rage clicks will be publicly available towards the end of June, 2019.
+Usability analytics with rage clicks are now publicly available.
 These analytics capabilities can be used with or without enabling Session Replay.
-To enable these featrues, from within application-specific settings, enable the Usability Analytics and Rage click detection options.
+To enable these features, from within application-specific settings, enable the Usability Analytics and Rage click detection options.